Jim Wren, Author at The Ring Finders | Page 20 of 32

 • from North Myrtle Beach (South Carolina, United States)

-Matt and Mary, thank you so much for trusting me to find your lost treasure.
-Have a great rest of your vacation and a safe trip back home.
-This is another chapter you two can add to the long story this ring will carry.
+Richard and Kathryn – thank you for allowing me to help find your lost treasure.
+Have a great rest of your vacation and a safe trip home.

 • from North Myrtle Beach (South Carolina, United States)